jeremyf/gm-notepad/README.md

 - [X] Create a "To Render Object"; When you parse the input, you push relevant lines to that "To Render Object".
 When you look at a table, you want to know what the column names are.
 - [X] Remove "defer" printing concept
 - [X] Add ability to shell out; I would love to leverage the [swnt](https://github.com/nboughton/swnt) command line tool
+- [ ] Refine row/column grep behavior, as it is pre-dates the idea of a table having columns

 ### Stretch TODO